gravitational/gravity/docs/5.x/quickstart.md

 This Quick Start Guide will walk you through the process of packaging Mattermost for private deployments.
-Before we start, please take a look at the [Telekube Overview](overview.md) to get familiar with basic concepts of the Telekube system.
+Before we start, please take a look at the [Gravity Overview](overview.md) to get familiar with basic concepts of the Gravity system.

 ### System Requirements

-Telekube is a Linux-based toolkit.
+Gravity is a Linux-based toolkit.
 By default it supports 64-bit versions of the following Linux distributions as [specified here](/pack/#distributions)

 If you have a need to support a Linux distribution not listed above,